peferron/localhistory/README.md

 `localhistory` is a browser library that stores history into [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API).

 * Prevents localStorage exceptions from reaching your code.
-* Trims older runs to avoid saturating localStorage.
+* Trims older entries to avoid saturating localStorage.
 * ~1k minified & gzipped.
 * No dependencies.